connorp/streetscape/research_sketch.md

 		- tests of bias

 - graphical representation
+	- continuity of the density of the running variable (manipulation test, L&L § 4.4.1)
+		- histogram of the running variable (no smoothed polynomial estimate)
+		- McCrary (2008) test
 	- continuity of covariates on the running variable across the funding threshold (balance test, L&L § 4.4.2)
 		- for a large number of covariates, use a Seemingly Unrelated Regression, use Chi-squared joint test
-	- continuity of the density of the running variable (manipulation test, L&L § 4.4.1)
-		- McCrary (2008) test
 	- probability of treatment on the running variable across the threshold
 		- show the magnitude in probability jump in a fuzzy setting
 	- discontinuity of the outcome variable across the threshold
-		- plot binned individuals
+		- plot binned individuals (non-overlapping bins)
 		- plot polynomial fit line

 - Regression specification